bvgastel/xmas/design/decision/README-C++-TOOLS.md

 # Useful C++ Software libraries

-Purpose of this document is describing a comparison of tools that can be used for the project.
+This is a comparison of tools that can be used for the project.
-Looking for multi threading, interprocess communication and serialization.
+The GUI libraries are FLTK.
-The current product of this project uses mainly JSON and is standalone.
+The product is a standalone application and data is currently JSON structured.
+The main properties that this application will need are multi threading or processing, inter process communication, serialization, regular expressions, streaming, exception handling.

   - [POCO C++]
   - [NCBI]